21 bsl handshapes

 How many distinct handshapes are commonly used in British Sign Language?

 In BSL, the foundation of communication is built on a variety of handshapes.
-You’ll be working with roughly 40 distinct handshapes, each with its own meaning and nuance.
+You’ll use over 40 distinct handshapes, each with its own meaning and nuance.
 These are the building blocks for thousands of signs you can master.
+Remember, qualified deaf tutors who use BSL every day are the best source for learning about BSL handshapes.
+You can check out our BSL course directory to find a qualified BSL tutor near you.

 Where can I find a reliable BSL dictionary to learn more about handshapes?